-The seminal papers on continuous auditing are Groomer and Murthy (1989) and Vasarhelyi and Halper (1991).
-They pioneered the two modern approaches towards designing the architecture of a CA system, the embedded audit modules and the control and monitoring layer, respectively.
-The literature on CA since then has increased considerably, ranging from the technical aspects of CA (Kogan et al. 1999; Woodroof and Searcy 2001; Rezaee et al. 2002; Murthy 2004; Murthy and Groomer 2004, etc.) to the examinations of the economic drivers of CA and their potential impact on audit practice (Alles et al. 2002 and 2004; Elliott 2002; Vasarhelyi 2002; Searcy et al. 2004).
+The initial papers on continuous auditing are Groomer and Murthy (1989) and Vasarhelyi and Halper (1991).
+They pioneered the two modern approaches toward designing the architecture of a CA system: the embedded audit modules and the control and monitoring layer, respectively.
+The literature on CA since then has increased considerably, ranging from the technical aspects of CA (Kogan et al. 1999, Woodroof and Searcy 2001, Rezaee et al. 2002, Murthy 2004, Murthy and Groomer 2004, etc.) to the examinations of the economic drivers of CA and their potential impact on audit practice (Alles et al. 2002 and 2004, Elliott 2002; Vasarhelyi 2002, Searcy et al. 2004).
 Kogan et al. (1999) propose a program of research in CA. In the discussion of the CA system architecture they identify a tradeoff in CA between auditing the enterprise system versus auditing enterprise data.
-A recent study by Alles et al. (2006) develops the architecture of a CA system for the environment of highly automated and integrated enterprise system processes, and shows that a CA system for such environments can be successfully implemented on the basis of continuous monitoring of business process control settings.
+A study by Alles et al. (2006) develops the architecture of a CA system for the environment of highly automated and integrated enterprise system processes, and shows that a CA system for such environments can be successfully implemented on the basis of continuous monitoring of business process control settings.
+A study published by the Australian Institute of Chartered Accountants (Vasarhelyi et al, 2010) summarizes the extant state of research and practice in CA.

 This paper focuses on the enterprise environment in which many business processes are not automated and their integration is lacking, and proposes to design a CA system architecture based on data-oriented procedures.
 In this development, it utilizes the approach of Vasarhelyi et al. (2004) that introduces four levels of CA assurance having different objectives.
 More specifically, this paper develops a CA methodology for the first and third CA levels: transaction verification and assurance of higher-level measurements and aggregates.